sjabrookes/Palaeography/index.md

 ---
 layout: single
 title: "Palaeography"
-permalink: /
+permalink: /palaeography/
 ---

-Welcome to this image repository.
+This site hosts manuscript images accompanying the article.
-Use the navigation above to browse manuscript images by section.
+Use the navigation above to browse by script type.